Jack Whitver

-Jack Whitver (born September 4, 1980) is an American businessman and politician, who is currently the Iowa State Senator for the 23rd District.
-Since 2018 he has served as Senate Majority Leader.
-Whitver played college football for Iowa State University, starting at wide receiver.
+Jack Andrew Whitver (born September 4, 1980) is an American businessman and politician, who is currently the Iowa State Senator for the 23rd District.
+He is the former Majority Leader and President of the Senate.

-Career
+Early life

+Whitver was born in Knoxville in 1980.

+He graduated from Grinnell Highschool in 1999.
+He attended Iowa State University and received his BS in exercise science in 2003 and his Masters in 2003.
+He played college football for Iowa State, starting at wide receiver.
+He attended Drake Law School for his Juris Doctor starting in 2009 and graduating in 2012.
+In 2010, he was named to the Drake Law Review.

+Business career

-Whitver founded Acceleration Iowa in 2004 with business partner Geoff Jensen.
-They added new locations in 2007 and 2009.
+Whitver founded Acceleration Iowa in 2004, in Urbandale, with business partner Geoff Jensen.
+They added new locations in 2007, in Waukee, and 2013, in Ankeny.
 Acceleration Iowa is a sports training business, which develops speed, quickness and overall athletic ability for young athletes.

 In 2012, Whitver bought CrossFit Des Moines and CrossFit Waukee and opened North Ankeny CrossFit.

 Whitver was an assistant coach (wide receivers and offensive coordinator) for the Iowa Barnstormers of the Arena Football League from 2008 to 2011.

-Whitver is also an attorney with the Des Moines law firm Whitaker Hagenow & Gustoff.
+Whitver is also an attorney with the Des Moines law firm Whitaker Hagenow & Gustoff starting in 2013.